shishenyxx/Human_Inhibitory_Neurons/Methylome/README.md

-# Identifying Brian Cell Types from Single Nuclei Collected from Ethanol Fixed FANS Sorting and Methylome Analyses
+# Identifying Brian Cell Types from Single Nuclei Collected from Methanol-Fixed FANS Sorting and Methylome Analyses

 -----------------------------